Advanced Skills & Practical 2 - CHE00034I

 Throughout the laboratory exercises, and associated workshop exercises, students will receive formative verbal feedback on their ongoing performance from demonstrators, to help them improve their understanding and skills.

-The Applications of Quantum Chemistry course is delivered with lectures and workshops, in which students receive formative verbal feedback on their work.
-Feedback on the assessment is provided after the mid-semester break.
+The Applications of Quantum Chemistry course is delivered in workshops, in which students receive formative feedback on their work.

 The Advanced Techniques for Structure Determination (II) lectures are supported with workshops, in which students receive formative verbal feedback on their work.
 Feedback on the assessment is provided after the Common Assessment Period.